-When we can translate an experience into language we make the experience graspable.
-We may see improvements in what is called "working memory", essentially our ability to think about more than one thing at a time.
+When we can translate an experience into language, we make the experience graspable.
+We may see improvements in what is called "working memory," essentially our ability to think about more than one thing at a time.
 We may also find we are better able to sleep.
 Our social connections may improve, partly because we have a greater ability to focus on someone other than ourselves.
-Standing back every now and then and evaluating where we are in life is really important.
+Standing back every now and then and evaluating where we are in life is paramount.

 When we can share our experiences in a safe, supportive environment, we realize even deeper benefits.
 We no longer endure in a vacuum, we become part of a community, supporting and being supported by others.

 For more information about Sutterwriters or other Writing as Healing groups, please contact John Crandall at CrandallWriters.com or 916-708-9708.